Multiple births and premature babies

-- one fertilised egg splits into two, resulting in identical babies
+- one fertilised egg splits into two or more, resulting in identical babies

 - two eggs are fertilised at the same time (or at least during the same menstrual cycle) by separate sperm, resulting in non-identical babies

-Usually the first time you will know for sure that you are having twins will be when you have your first ultrasound.
+Usually the first time you will know for sure that you are having twins will be when you have your first ultrasound scan.

 Your pregnancy will not be very different to any other.

 You may, of course, become bigger than mothers carrying just one baby, and the pregnancy could be shorter.
 The average length of a twin pregnancy is 37 weeks.